CrashCringle12/RIGHTS/README.md

 Since U.P.S is not happening this year, we will be holding R.I.G.H.T.S instead!
 It's more or less the same thing, even at the same location, but we are now running ITGMania (which is more or less the same as SM5).

-It's the re-return of U.P.S.!
-If you're familiar with the D.O.W.N.S. series, it's more or less the same thing, except we're using Stepmania 5 and it's at Penn State.

-Since SM5 is still being developed we will be using a predetermined version of SM5 and the theme (dbk2's Simply Love port).
-YOU CAN FIND INFORMATION ABOUT THIS IN THE POST BELOW.
+We are presently running ITGMania on our cab.
+Information about ITGMania can be found [HERE](https://www.itgmania.com/).
+If you're unfamiliar with ITGMania, for the purposes of this tournament it is interchangeable with SM5. **YOU CAN FIND INFORMATION ABOUT THIS IN THE POST BELOW.**

 The purpose of the U.P.S and D.O.W.N.S. tournament series was to create a casual, inclusive environment that maximizes everyone's participation, regardless of skill level, while still retaining unique elements of strategy.
 Everyone is encouraged to enter!
 (Unless you smell bad or something...)